-Laguna Huanakota Trail: This is a trail done during a single day while traversing the park out to views over Lake Huanakota.
+This is a trail done during a single day while traversing across the park out to views overlooking Lake Huanakota.

-Sajama Trail: This is a more challenging trek that takes hikers to the summit of Sajama volcano.
+This is a more challenging trek that takes hikers to the summit of the Sajama volcano.
 Make sure you are in good physical condition and adjusted to the altitude.

-Geyser and Hot Springs Field Trail: Many people access this by 4WD; however, you can take a 5.6-mile (9 km) hike to see and explore amongst the intriguing field.
+Many people access this by 4WD; however, you can take a 5.6-mile (9 km) hike to see and explore the intriguing field.

 Sajama National Park was created to protect the Andes mountains and Sajama Volcano, the tallest mountain in Bolivia.
 More importantly, the park was created the protect the Andean vegetation and the wildlife that calls the surrounding ecosystem home.

 Sajama protects the Quenoa forests, which are recognized as some of the highest forests in the world.
 The park also protects the historical and cultural facets of the Sajama Lines and the artifacts of the Aymara ancestors.Back to Top